Ghostmode65/luaJ/README.md

 | **Json** | `encode(table)`<br>`decode(string)` | `encode` returns a string<br>`decode` returns a table |
 | **Math (Roman Numerals)** | `roman.ToRoman(number)`<br>`roman.ToNumber(string)` |  |

+Shared folder is created in roaming/.jsMacros/
+It will show up in your macro folder as `unified`